My Big Fat Social Media Marketing Experiment

 With all that said, I should clarify that I am not abandoning my duties as a writer.
 I will continue to market my books, promote events, and engage my audience, but I will approach these tasks in a much more deliberate manner.

-A big upside to this adjustment is that I will finally reclaim a large bolus of protected writing time, something that social media has constantly undermined.
+A big upside to this adjustment is that I will finally reclaim some protected writing time, something that social media has consistently undermined.
 I would also like to secure more time for pleasure reading and use this blog to post some thoughtful reviews.
-In fact, I would like to rethink the blog entirely in order to revamp it as a proper author platform that offers more guides and interviews.
+In fact, I would like to rethink the blog entirely in order to revamp it as a proper author platform that offers more guides and insights.

 To quote Stephen King, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
 After years of the peripheral grind, I am finally understanding just how true this is.
 Marketing is a necessary part of being a successful author, but the return on time investment needs to be substantial.